ashwinvis/phd-thesis/chapter_00_3_budget.md

 expression for KE and a cubic expression for the transfer function.
 It was observed while performing the study on SWE [@augier_shallow_2019] that the contribution from the fourth-order transfer terms were small but not negligible.
-This complicates the interpretation of spectral energy budget in the case of the SWE.
+This complicates the interpretation of the spectral energy budget in the case of the SWE.
 In the toy model, the analysis is greatly simplified since the expression for energy is quadratic.
 To identify the transfer terms, we start from the governing equations for the toy model.
 The rate of